nfagerlund/terraform/website/docs/cli/init/index.html.md

 provider requirements, module sources or version constraints, and backend configurations.

+You can reinitialize a directory by running `terraform init` again.
+In fact, you can reinitialize at any time; the init command is idempotent, and will have no effect if no changes are required.

 If reinitialization is required, any commands that rely on initialization will fail with an error and tell you so.